JeremiahPetersen/RepoToText/README.md

 4. Access the application in a web browser and enter the GitHub repository URL and documentation URL (if available).

+5. Choose All files or choose specific file types.

-5. Click the "Submit" button to initiate the scraping process.
+6. Click the "Submit" button to initiate the scraping process.
 The converted text will be displayed in the output area, and it will also be saved to the project root directory.

-6. You can also click the "Copy Text" button to copy the generated text to the clipboard.
+7. You can also click the "Copy Text" button to copy the generated text to the clipboard.

 ## TODO